cainam/gentoo-image-builder/docs/Readme.md

 Nevertheless I faced some quirks which made me replace kubler:
 - kubler is made out of high quality shell scripts, but I found it difficult to quickly find issues and to understand the impact of changes in my build chain
 - tags:
-  - kubler is not flexible for image tags and custom tagging (e.g. I want my nodejs tagged with the version of nodejs, not the portage tag)
+  - kubler is not flexible for image tags and custom tagging (e.g. tag nodejs image with the version of nodejs, not the portage tag)
   - ":latest" tag is always used while I want to avoid it completely
 - lack of a central file which includes all my build dependencies
 - as my own deployment is build around Ansible there is plenty of stuff in the scripts which can be done much shorter and more readable in Ansible playbooks